Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 A Peace Lily or Spathiphyllum is an indoor plant that shows great growth outdoors as well as indoors.
 A Peace Lily can grow up to 6 ft outdoors which is another reason why it’s considered a prodigious plant collection in gardens or lawns.

-The Peace Lily can easily survive outdoors.
-Peace Lily’s survival depends on a few factors such as low to bright indirect light, humid temperatures of above 50%, ideal watering, and a mix drainage and moisture retention soil.
+A Peace Lily can survive outdoors if grown in zones 10 to 12.
+A Peace Lilies survival depends on a few factors such as low to bright indirect light, humid temperatures of above 50%, ideal watering, and a mix drainage and moisture retention soil.

 A Peace lily loses its aesthetic appearance when it comes into direct contact with the sun.
 As you know the majority of plants help take in oxygen but the Peace lily also acts as an air purifier.